BDF-manual-maintenance/BDF-manual-en/source/guide/Gaussian-Basis-Sets.rst

 For scalar ECP, the SOECP highest angular momentum is 0 (which can be omitted and not written), and it is not necessary to provide the data for the SO projection part.

-Once the above data is saved, the ``MYBAS-1`` base group can be called in the BDF input file, which is achieved by the following hybrid input mode.
+Once the above data is saved, the ``MYBAS-1`` base set can be called in the BDF input file, which is achieved by the following hybrid input mode.

 .. code-block:: bdf